sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 These are the only changes that are needed for the init script to function correctly, but we also made some 'cosmetic' changes, such as:
 * changing the 'Provides:' section from 'skeleton' to 'autostart'
-* replacing the short description, description and DESC field with appropriate
+* replacing the short description, description and DESC field with appropriate text
 * changing the author

 If you like you can also perform all these edits by hand…or if you prefer, you can use the pre-modified code we have provided in the 'autostartExamples' folder.
-* To use this file, you need to move it to the /etc/init.d/ system folder, as follows:
+To use this file, you need to move it to the /etc/init.d/ system folder, as follows:
 `$ sudo mv autostart /etc/init.d/`
 _NOTE: symlinking to this file from /etc/init.d may also be possible, but we have yet to test this_